FoodStandardsAgency/enterprise-data-models/models/drafts/alerts.md

 ### Description
 Alerts are the formal process for official communications and approved actions as a result from a food or feed incident.
 This can take one of three forms:

-*   Allergen Alerts - informing consumers that a food item could contain ingredients that are not listed on the allergen label.
+*   Allergen Alerts (AA) - informing consumers that a food item could contain ingredients that are not listed on the allergen label.
-*   Product recall information notice - such as a product recall for businesses, and consumers to check a product and not to consume if it falls within certain parameters.
+*   Product recall information notice (PRIN) - such as a product recall for businesses, and consumers to check a product and not to consume if it falls within certain parameters.
-*   Food Alert for Action - where a competent authority has the powers to seize described items or carry out a prescribed action.
+*   Food Alert for Action (FAFA) - where a competent authority has the powers to seize described items or carry out a prescribed action.

 ### Entity diagram